Learn to Hunt

 Please note that while the Pesticides General Permit (PGP, General Permit #7, or GP7) provides coverage under the federal Clean Water Act, there are also separate state-based requirements for applying pesticides to public waters.
 These state requirements must also be followed, and the rules can be found in the Iowa Administrative Code at 571 IAC Chapter 54.

-The first General Permit for Point Source Discharges to Waters of the United States from the Application of Pesticides (PGP, or GP7) become effective March 30, 2011.
-The PGP was reissued on May 18, 2016.
-The current general permit is effective until May 17, 2021.
-Please note, Notices of Intent (NOIs) are not required for coverage under the reissued PGP.
+The first version of GP7 became effective March 30, 2011.
+GP7 has been reissued twice.
+The current version is effective from May 18, 2021 to May 17, 2026.
+Please note, Notices of Intent (NOIs) are not required for coverage under the reissued general permit.

-Please see the links below for more information concerning the PGP and the waterbodies referenced in the permit.
+Please see the links below for more information concerning GP7 and the waterbodies referenced in the permit.

 For questions about the Pesticides General Permit, please contact the DNR staff listed below.